UNT EPIC Logo

 • those with functional communication to socialize with their peers

-• individuals who require minimum assistance with activities of daily living
+• individuals who require minimal assistance with activities of daily living

 • those who can self-regulate or recognize and communicate sensory or emotional dysregulation